BYU-ITC-210/BYU-ITC-210.github.io/Lab5b-Alt-2022-Winter.md

 This doesn't have to be very long 6-10 sentences at most.
 And, in this case, I'm not grading on spelling or grammar.

 Send your story to my email (brandtr@byu.edu or brandt@redd.org) or Direct Message me on slack.

+I need this by the last day of class (on or before April 13).
+I recommend you do it soon while your memories are fresh.

 Thank you!
+Prof. Redd